IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/actuarial-data-science.md

 <br> Davide is a Pricing Actuary at AmTrust Assicurazioni specialized in Predictive Modelling.
 Davide Ruffini holds a Master’s degree in Quantitative Finance from the University of Milan, Bicocca and he is a member of the Italian Istitute of Actuaries (ONA).
 5. Cillian Williamson
 <br> Cillian is a lecturer in Actuarial Science and Statistics, in the School of Mathematical Sciences at University College Cork, Ireland.
+6. Patricia Wang
+<br> Patricia is an Actuarial Director at Convex.
+Patricia is a Fellow of the IFoA and holds a Master of Science degree in Business Analytics from Imperial College, London.